Jurors shown video at ex-officer's trial in Floyd's death - WTMJ

 The downtown Minneapolis courthouse has been fortified with concrete barriers, fences and barbed and razor wire.
 City and state leaders are determined to prevent a repeat of the riots that followed Floyd’s death, with National Guard troops already mobilized.

-Chauvin’s trial is being livestreamed by order of the judge, over the objections of the prosecution.
-Judge Peter Cahill ordered that cameras be allowed largely because of the pandemic and the required social distancing, which meant there would be almost no room for spectators in the courtroom.
+Chauvin’s trial is being livestreamed over the objections of the prosecution.
+Judge Peter Cahill ordered that cameras be allowed largely because of the pandemic and the required social distancing, which left almost no room for spectators in the courtroom.

-The Chauvin and Floyd families are allotted one seat each in the courtroom.
-Floyd’s brother Philonise represented the Floyd family on Monday.
-The seat for a Chauvin family member was empty, as it was all through more than two weeks of jury selection.
+Three other former officers go on trial in August because Cahill ruled there wasn’t enough space to try all four at once.

 Find AP’s full coverage of the death of George Floyd at: https://apnews.com/hub/death-of-george-floyd